tlapinsk/CarND-LaneLines-P1/writeup.md

 ### My pipeline

-Shoutout to other students who helped provide structure and inspiration - especially for connecting the lines using basic algebra.

 1. First I converted all of the images to grayscale.
 This allows us to target only the white pixels, instead of sifting through many different colored pixels.

 ![alt text](https://github.com/tlapinsk/CarND-LaneLines-P1/blob/master/output_images/gray_solidWhiteRight.jpg?raw=true "Grayscale Output")